 We are proud of the home and the atmosphere that has been created but we are even more proud to serve young women who have endured so much with a recaptured vision of what life could be in their future.
-We are on the bright light side of the darkest aspect of the human experience.
+We are shining a bright light on the darkest aspect of the human experience.
 We could not be more passionate to be the ones to spread the word about the realities of sex trafficking in our little towns and big cities throughout the United States.

 It really does take an army to accomplish such a complex task.
 Survivors of this modern-day sex slavery we call trafficking have a long road of healing and growing to find their new place in a culture that effectively tossed them to the wolves.
 We thank our past and present board members, our dedicated staff and volunteers, our church partners, our corporate champions and our individual donors for their continued drive and support.
 We look forward to many lives changed, more homes in more areas of the Twin Cities and surrounding areas and we will continue to fight as one army together.